 Which solution worked for you to SpeedUp MacOS Catalina?

 This is all we have for you.
 There can be countless reasons and solutions to speed up Mac, we’ve covered the useful ones.
 Do let us know which worked for you.
-However, if we missed on something do let us know, we’re always happy to hear from you.
+However, if we missed something, do let us know, we’re always happy to hear from you.
+Also follow us on social media – Facebook, Twitter, and YouTube.